-If your pre-application interview is successful, you will be invited to submit a formal application.
+If your pre-application interview is successful and your online EOI has been assessed and approved, you will be invited to submit a formal application, which will be a continuation of your EOI submitted via the RMIT University Application Services website.

 To formally apply, you will need to closely read the information emailed to you about how to apply, and apply according to your residency type and location of study.
-Your application must include a copy of your brief Research Proposal, a folio and a CV, (as outlined above) as well as other material indicated on the form such as academic transcripts.
-All of these documents are submitted to RMIT Research Admissions.
+Your application will include the previously provided copy of your brief Research Proposal, a folio and a CV, (as outlined above) as well as other material indicated on the form such as academic transcripts.
 Applications without Research Proposals will not be considered.
 Please note that all International applicants must meet RMIT University's Minimum English Language Requirements for research programs.

-Once your application has been logged by the RMIT Research Admissions Office it will be forwarded to the School for a final decision on whether you will be offered a place.
+Once your application has been logged by the RMIT University Application Services website it will be forwarded to the School for a final decision on whether you will be offered a place.